Mark2Mark/show-stems-pro-plugin/README.md

 - `Toggle:` measure off-path `/` on-path only
 - <kbd>✨NEW✨</kbd> Color is now the Mac selection color <sup>`📺 4</sup>
 - <kbd>✨NEW✨</kbd> Display size is tied to the three handle sizes from GlyphsApp Preferences <sup>`📺 5`</sup>
+- <kbd>✨NEW✨</kbd> Stick To Cursor (Beta): When enabled, the display will stick to the cursor, relocating the measurement beams in realtime.
 - <kbd>✨NEW✨</kbd> `Toggle:` Display the values inside `/` outside of current layer <sup>`📺 3`</sup>
 - `Toggle:` Vertical Beam show `/` don’t show
   - `Toggle:` Use Italic Angle `/` plain vertical